EJS 2018 Judge Constance Baker Motley Civil Rights Fellowship

-The Equal Justice Society was accepting applications for its 2014-2015 Judge Constance Baker Motley Civil Rights Fellowship, named after the first African American woman to serve on the federal bench.
+Equal Justice Society is seeking committed civil rights advocates to apply for its 2018-2020 Judge Constance Baker Motley Civil Rights Fellowship, named after the first African American woman to serve on the federal bench.

-Applicants should demonstrate experience in civil rights advocacy and a strong commitment to racial and social justice.
+Applicants should demonstrate experience in civil rights advocacy and a commitment to racial and social justice.
 A strong background in legal research and writing is essential, as the Fellow will be an active member of the Legal Team and participate in the development and execution of our legal strategy.
-Additionally, the Fellow will be a full participant in office events and activities, including staff meetings and strategic planning sessions.
-This requires the Fellow to interact with other departments and think strategically about how their work can enhance our legal strategy.
+Additionally, the Fellow will interact with other departments and think strategically about how their work can enhance our legal strategy.

-Applicants for the one-year, paid fellowship should be recent law school graduates with no more than five years of work experience after law school.
-The position is based in our Oakland office and runs from Fall 2014 to Fall 2015, with some flexibility in dates.
+Applicants for the two-year, paid fellowship should be recent law school graduates with no more than five years of work experience after law school.
+Admission to the California Bar is required.
+The position is based in our Oakland office and runs from Fall 2018 to Fall 2020, with some flexibility in dates.

-EJS is an equal opportunity employer and encourages applications from all qualified individuals including women, people of color, persons with disabilities, ethnic and religious minorities, and lesbian, gay, bisexual, and transgender individuals.
+EJS is an equal opportunity employer and encourages applications from all individuals including women, people of color, low-income persons, individuals with disabilities, ethnic and religious minorities, and lesbian, gay, bisexual, and transgender individuals.

 Elizabeth J. Cabraser’s generous gift is helping the Equal Justice Society reactivate its Judge Constance Baker Motley Civil Rights Fellowship.
 Ms. Cabraser, who funded the 2001 conference that led to the founding of EJS, pledged to fund the fellowship for five years.